arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Explain Unicode/Database Transactions to a 5 year old child
 * Defend the monolithic architecture
 * What does it mean to be a "Professional Developer"?
+* Is developing software an art, a craftsmanship or an engineering endeavour?
+Your opinion.

 ####[[↑]](#toc) <a name='patterns'>Questions about Design Patterns:</a>